Qawaz/KATE/README.md

 `==` , `!=` , `>` , `<` , `>=` , `<=`

-## List Operations

-Operations that can be performed on an iterable present in the model

-`@model.iterable.size` Gets the size of the list

-`@model.iterable.get(0)` Gets the first element where zero can be any number between 0 and list.size - 1

 ## For Loop

 There's only one type of loop and that's for loop